ElektraInitiative/libelektra/doc/decisions/0_drafts/keyset_types.md

 - Metadata of a `Key`
 - General associative array data structure

-Only KeySets with one kind of keys makes sense.
+Only `KeySet`s with one kind of keys makes sense.
 These types have slightly different requirements, and therefore need to be treated differently.
-Currently keys of different types can be arbitrary intermixed, leading to many error variants and error code that is time consuming (full iteration is needed).
+Currently, keys of different types can be arbitrary intermixed, leading to many error variants and error code that is time-consuming (full iteration is needed).

+The `KeySet` for metadata (returned by `keyMeta`) also has the special requirement, that it must be restricted to metadata keys, even when it is empty.

 ## Constraints

-- API duplication just to separate types should be avoided
+- API must be minimal
 - API must be safe to use for each of the different types
+- `KeySet` returned by `keyMeta` must always be limited to `meta:/` keys

 ## Assumptions

 - The types are not different enough to warrant the overhead of entirely different APIs and data structures.
+- Introducing a type safe API with different C-types for each type of `KeySet`, is not worth the necessary API duplication.

 ## Considered Alternatives